MandMcoding/Google-Image-Search-Firefox-Shortcut/README.md

-# Google Image Search - Firefox Search Shortcut
-Useful firefox search shortcut that lets you use the searchbar to search google images
+t# Google / DDG Image Search - Firefox Search Shortcut Useful firefox search shortcut that lets you use the searchbar to search google images

-Instead of typing images.google.com, then searching, or searching on google then clicking images, just open the adress/search bar, type ii [search_term]
+Instead of typing images.google.com or images.duckduckgo.com, then searching, or searching on google then clicking images, just open the adress/search bar, type ii [search_term]

 ---